-α-Amylase inhibitor (α-AI) has great potential to treat obesity.
-In this study, α-Amylase inhibitorAI enriched extract (α-AIE) with specific activity of 1027.1 ± 154.2 (U mg-1 protein) were prepared from white common bean (Phaseolus vulgaris L.) seeds. has great potential to treat obesity.
-Base on its starch blocker role, the indirect modulating effect on the gut microbiota composition was hypothesized.
-This study aimed to verify Itsthe anti-obesity effect and the gut microbiota modulation properties were verified of α-AIE in high-fat diet-induced obese rats.
-Intake of α-AIE significantly reduced the body weight gain and improved the serum lipid levels of obese rats (p < 0.05).
-In addition, rats fed the α-AIE diet exhibited higher total short-chain fatty-acid (SCFA) concentrations (p < 0.05) in their colonic contents. β-Diversity analysis, principal components analysis and a Venn diagram showed that α-AIE administration changed the gut microbiota composition of obese rats.
+α-Amylase inhibitors (α-AI) have great potential to treat obesity.
+In this study, an α-AI enriched extract (α-AIE) with a specific activity of 1027.1 ± 154.2 (U per mg protein) was prepared from white common bean (Phaseolus vulgaris L.) seeds.
+Its anti-obesity effect and gut microbiota modulation properties were verified in high-fat diet-induced obese rats.
+The intake of the α-AIE significantly reduced body weight gain and improved serum lipid levels (p < 0.05).
+In addition, rats fed the α-AIE diet exhibited higher total short-chain fatty-acid (SCFA) concentrations (p < 0.05) in their colonic contents. β-Diversity analysis, principal component analysis and a Venn diagram showed that α-AIE administration changed the gut microbiota composition.
 At the phylum level, the relative abundances of Firmicutes and Proteobacteria decreased and the relative abundances of Bacteroidetes and Akkermansia increased.
-In addition, 89 operational taxonomic units (OTUs) significantly responding to high-fat diet and 30 OTUs significantly responding to α-AIE were identified.
-The OTUs enriched by α-AIE were mainly assigned to putative SCFA-producing bacteria, including Bacteriodes, Butyricoccus, Blautia and Eubacterium.
+In addition, 89 operational taxonomic units (OTUs) significantly responding to the high-fat diet and 30 OTUs significantly responding to the α-AIE were identified.
+The OTUs enriched by the α-AIE were mainly assigned to putative SCFA-producing bacteria, including Bacteroides, Butyricoccus, Blautia and Eubacterium.
 Twenty-two OTUs were found to be significantly correlated with obesity indexes.
-Taken together, the present results suggest that intake of α-AIE attenuated obesity and modulated gut microbiota.
+Taken together, the present results suggest that the intake of the α-AIE attenuated obesity and modulated gut microbiota.